privacyguides/privacyguides.org/docs/basics/common-threats.en.md

     Mobile operating systems are generally safer than desktop operating systems when it comes to application sandboxing.
 Apps cannot obtain root access and only have access to system resources which you grant them.

     Desktop operating systems generally lag behind on proper sandboxing.
-ChromeOS has similar sandboxing properties to Android, and macOS has opt-in (for developers) sandboxing and strong permissions, however these operating systems do transmit identifying information to their respective OEMs.
+Chrome OS has similar sandboxing properties to Android, and macOS has opt-in (for developers) sandboxing and strong permissions, however these operating systems do transmit identifying information to their respective OEMs.
 Linux tends to not submit information to system vendors, but it has poor protection against exploits and malicious apps.
-This can be mitigated somewhat with specialized distributions which make heavy use of VMs or containers, such as QubesOS.
+This can be mitigated somewhat with specialized distributions which make heavy use of VMs or containers, such as Qubes OS.

 <span class="pg-red">:material-target-account: Targeted Attacks</span>